TrifonT/gealib/README.md

 ```
 ## Expected output
-The above code is expected to produce the following outputQ
+The above code is expected to produce the following output:

 ```
 Iteration    50,  optimal fitness value     2.022464